CONIFERS

 ‘Gowdy’

 Gowdy Oriental Spruce – A medium to large, densely-branched conical-shaped tree with dark green small needles.
 Matures at 6- 10’ tall x 3-6’ wide.
 Prefers full sun.
-Hardy in USDA zones 4-7.
+Hardy in

 'Skylands'